-Resources - Other Material Information Summary
+Other Material Information Summary

-A summary of other material information pursuant to ASX Listing Rules 5.8 is provided below for in the updated Bowdens Silver Mineral Resource Estimate.
+A summary of other material information pursuant to ASX Listing Rules 5.8 was provided as part of the updated Bowdens Silver Mineral Resource Estimate (see ASX announcement 19 September 2017).
+Sections of this information relating to the Mineral Resources are repeated below.
+The Ore Reserve is based on the Mineral Resource Estimate.
 The Assessment and Reporting Criteria in accordance with the 2012 JORC Code and Guidelines are presented in Appendix 1 to this announcement.